-Will overstaying affect my ability to re-enter the UK?
+Will overstaying affect your ability to reenter the UK?

 There are long term consequences for individuals who overstay their visa period in the UK.
 If you leave the UK voluntarily after the 30 day period, you risk being banned from re-entering the UK for one to ten years.
 However, if you have left the UK voluntarily within the first 90 days and at your own expense, you may not receive a re-entry ban.

 Overstaying your authorised period of leave will be taken into consideration in any future UK immigration applications under general grounds of admissibility.
 This could have a negative impact on any future applications you make for UK visas; the Home Office may refuse your application on the grounds that you are a high risk of staying on illegally in the UK.

 If the reasons are seen as deception (deliberately overstayed without good reason), there are significant consequences when trying to re-enter the UK.
 The onus will be on you to prove you are of good character, especially if you have been previously deported from the UK.